China during World War I: Paris Peace Conference

 China sent a delegation to the Paris Peace Conference.
 China was only given two seats, as they had not supplied any combat troops.
 The Chinese delegation was led by Lu Zhengxiang, who was accompanied by Wellington Koo and Tsao Ju-lin.
 They demanded for the Shandong Peninsula to be returned to China, and for an end to imperialist institutions such as extraterritoriality, legation guards, and foreign leaseholds.
 The Western powers refused these claims, and allowed Japan to retain territories in Shantung that had been surrendered by Germany after the Siege of Qingdao.

+Liang Qichao led a group of private citizens to the Paris Peace Conference to lobby for China's interests and provide reports back to China.
+The group viewed China's goals as recovering Qingdao, restoring the other aspects of China's sovereignty that had been lost through the unequal treaties, and becoming an equal member of the community of nations.
+Liang hoped that the conference would bring about a peaceful foundation for world relations.
+Liang became disillusioned by the failure of the conference to address China's rights and the poverty that he and the group saw in Europe.
+The impact of the group's reports back to China were one of the contributing factors to the May Fourth Movement.

 The apparent weak response of the Chinese government led to a surge in Chinese nationalism.
 On May 4, 1919, widespread student protests began in China, with a movement in Beijing that involved mainly young students, the general public, citizens, business people and other classes, through demonstrations, petitions, strikes and violent confrontations with the government, followed by support from students and workers in Tianjin, Shanghai, Guangzhou, Nanjing, Hangzhou, Wuhan and Jinan.
-This uprising came to be known as the May Fourth Movement.
+This became known as the May Fourth Movement.
 The fundamental aim of this movement was to get the government to refuse to sign the Treaty of Versailles.
 Thus, the Chinese delegation at the conference was the only one not to sign the treaty at the signing ceremony.

+Academic Wang Hui contends that the experience of World War I shaped Chinese thinking about China's collective future, its national identity, and its civilization.
+According to academic Xu Guoqi, "Chinese frustrations and defeats during [the Paris Peace Conference] did nothing to bolster their faith in Western civilization, and in fact destroyed it."
+Academic C.P.
+Fitzgerald writes that following the conference, Chinese became "completely disillusioned with the false gods of the West.
+They turned restlessly to some other solution."